coq/coq/doc/sphinx/proof-engine/tactics.rst

    so that all the arguments of the i-th constructors of the corresponding inductive type are introduced can be controlled with the following option:

-   .. opt:: Bracketing Last Introduction Pattern
+   .. flag:: Bracketing Last Introduction Pattern

       Force completion, if needed, when the last introduction pattern is a disjunctive or conjunctive pattern (on by default).